Chaitanya8639/Study-Schedule-Sync-with-Google-Calendar/README.md

 # 📅 Study Schedule Sync with Google Calendar

 A **Google Apps Script** project that syncs your weekly study timetable from **Google Sheets** to **Google Calendar**.
-It automates event creation, tracks calendar responses, and updates schedules dynamically when the sheet is edited — so you can focus more on learning and less on planning.
+It automates event creation, tracks calendar responses, and updates schedules dynamically when the sheet is edited, so you can focus more on learning and less on planning.

 ---